 Ottawa Public Health urges you to protect against ticks while outdoors

-Biologist Andrew Hebda says Nova Scotia has 14 kinds of ticks, including the black-legged tick, whic hmost commonly known to transmit Lyme disease.
-Right now, those ticks have just been born, and are small and hard to see, but they can still carry the disease.
+Biologist Andrew Hebda says Nova Scotia has 14 kinds of ticks, including the black-legged tick, which is most commonly known to transmit Lyme disease.

 OTTAWA -- As you prepare to spend time outside this summer, Ottawa Public Health is reminding you to watch out for blacklegged ticks.

 If you are outdoors, ticks could be located in wooded areas or in areas with tall grass.
 Ottawa Public Health says the population of blacklegged ticks is on the rise in Ottawa, eastern Ontario and the Outaouais region, and increases the risk of Lyme disease.

 In 2018, there were 90 cases of Lyme disease reported in Ottawa, up from six cases in 2008.

 Ottawa Public Health says Lyme disease spreads through the bite of a blacklegged tick that is infected with the bacterium Borrelia burgdorferi.